marq24/emacberry.com/_docs/1200-views.md

 The application supports up to three different views be visible at the same time - the main view and two additional sub-views.
 You can:
-- Fully customize which view will be used in each section of the three sections
+- Fully customize which view will be used in each of the three sections
 - **Switch** between available views by **swiping left/right** (on the map view you have to start with the swiping near the left/right margin of the map screen)
 - Specify the ratio between the main- and the two sub-views
 - Define, if a sub views should be locked (disable view switching)
 - The two additional views can be enabled/disabled via the main menu (_Show/Hide View 1/2_)

-<i class="fa-solid fa-hand-point-up fa-fw"></i> Pinch-to-zoom also supported for Views that support the Zoom function.

 All the view configurations can be adjusted in the [Appearance & Startup Settings](../8020-apperance/#statup), so that the application will start with the screen layout you prefer.